pitt-crc/kubernetes-tutorial/README.md

 minikube start -p production --driver=docker --nodes=2
 ```

-When creating several nodes using Docker, your OS may run into inotify limits resulting in an error similar to `Failed to create control group inotify object: Too many open files`.
+When creating several nodes using Docker, your OS may run into `inotify` limits.
+This typically results in an error similar to `Failed to create control group inotify object: Too many open files` (the exact wording may vary).
-This error (and similarly phrased errors) can be resolved by increasing the inotify watch limits:
+This error can be resolved by increasing the inotify watch limits:

 ```bash
 sysctl fs.inotify.max_user_watches=1048576
 sysctl fs.inotify.max_user_instances=8192
 ```

-You can verify the setup executed correctly using the `profile` command:
+After starting all three Minikube clusters, verify your setup using the `profile` command:

 ```bash
 minikube profile list